 Every year I find a substantial increase in the number of applications for the research programmes and in the intake of research scholars.
-It is heartening to note this progressive rise in research, for, your contributions and deep engagement in your chosen field of research work, impacts quality and quantity of the Indian higher education scene, imbuing it with strong standards of research method and methodology, a fine research culture and some timely solutions to crucial human crisis.
-At CHRIST, we take research very seriously and believe that both undergraduate and postgraduate programmes are essentially to cultivate and develop the research competencies and skill sets that you would require taking up independent research in the future.
-Now, you are all here, 270 of you, each one of you confident that you are equipped and prepared to take on the arduous task of research without ever compromising on quality or rigour to contribute to the society and nation, knowledge that will transform our lives for the better.
-Your research may be in in diverse fields- arts, humanities, social sciences, pure sciences, commerce, management- what matters is your research temperament and how you polish it in the next three to four years to produce a work of relevance and function maintaining the CHRIST vision of Excellence and Service- Academically excellent and socially purposeful.
-I congratulate all of you for the decision you have taken to pursue research.
+It is heartening to note this progressive rise in research, for, your contributions and deep engagement in your chosen field of research work, impacts quality and quantity of the Indian higher education scene, imbuing it with strong standards of research method and methodology, fine research culture and some timely solutions to the crucial human crisis.
+At CHRIST, we take research very seriously and believe that both undergraduate and postgraduate programmes are essential to cultivate and develop the research competencies and skillsets that you would require taking up independent research in the future.
+Now, you are all here, each one of you confident that you are equipped and prepared to take on the arduous task of research without ever compromising on quality or rigour to contribute to the society and nation, the knowledge that will transform our lives for the better.
+Your research may be in diverse fields- arts, humanities, social sciences, pure sciences, commerce, management- what matters is your research temperament and how you polish it in the next three to four years to produce a work of relevance and function maintaining the CHRIST vision of Excellence and Service- Academically excellent and socially purposeful.
+I congratulate all of you on the decision you have taken to pursue research.

 I wish you all success